Bldbhavani/Bioinformatics-for-Developmental-Biology/01_Introduction_to_Linux.md

   2. What is Linux?
   3. What is Ubuntu?
   4. What is WSL?
-  5. Installing Ubuntu
+  5. Installing Ubuntu using WSL
-  6. PowerShell Installation Method
-  7. GUI Installation Method
-  8. Linux Terminal
+  6. Linux Terminal
-  9. Why Bioinformatics Use Linux
+  7. Why Bioinformatics Use Linux
-  10. Summary
+  8. Quick Command Reference
+  9. Developmental Biology connection
-  11. Practice Excercises
+  10. Practice Excercises

   ---